BF Data Validation (DVL) Bugs Class

 ConsequencesDefinition

-Data ErrorData Fault/Error type – The object data has harmed semantics or inconsistent or wrong value.
+Data ErrorData Fault/Error type – The data of an object has harmed semantics or inconsistent or wrong value.

-Invalid DataInvalid Data fault/error – The data has harmed syntax due to sanitization errors.
+Invalid DataInvalid Data fault/error – The data has harmed syntax due to validation or sanitization errors.

-Injection Final ErrorInjection exploitable error type – An exploitable or undefined system behavior caused by 'code separation' data validation bugs.
+Injection Final ErrorInjection final error type – An exploitable or undefined system behavior caused by validation or sanitization bugs.

-Command InjectionCommand Injection exploitable error – Maliciously inserted new commands into the input to a command sent to an OS or a server.
+Command InjectionCommand Injection final error – Maliciously inserted new commands into the input to a command sent to an OS or a server.

-Parameter InjectionParameter Injection exploitable error – Maliciously inserted data (e.g., with & parameter separator) into an input used as a parameter/argument in other parts of the code.
+Parameter InjectionParameter Injection final error – Maliciously inserted data (e.g., with & parameter separator) into an input used as a parameter/argument in other parts of the code.

-File InjectionFile Injection exploitable error – Maliciously inserted data (e.g., with .. and / or with file entries) into an input used to access/modify files or as a file content.
+File InjectionFile Injection final error – Maliciously inserted data (e.g., with .. and / or with file entries) into an input used to access/modify files or as a file content.

 Operations AttributesDefinition

-MechanismMechanism operation attribute type – Shows how the buggy/faulty operation code is performed.
+MechanismMechanism operation attribute type – Shows how the operation the operation with a bug or faulty operand is performed.

 SafelistSafelist operation attribute – The operation is via a policy based on a set of known good content.